psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 "I have not got my steel— I am not complete ; but never mind."

 He then drew a large, heavy, broad butcher's knife from his pocket, and showed the new-ground edge, and the handle bound round with dark waxed thread, to prevent his hand slipping, as he said, "when he should be at work."
-With

-that knife he swore he would cut off the heads " of Castlereagh and the rest as he came at them/^
+With that knife he swore he would cut off the heads  of Castlereagh and the rest as he came at them."

 In the momentary absence of the dreaded Thistlewood and lirunt, a man named Palin said he hoped all present knew what they had met there for, and had considered whether the assassination would be approved by the country, and would really draw the people to their help.
 J ust then Brunt returned.
 Observing an alteration in the men's countenances, and being told the reason, he said —